astavrop0/MAI_for_stock_return_predictability/README.md

 Description of Steps
 ------------

-- Preparation of  a folder structure, using the cookiecutter Data Science template
+- Preparing of a folder structure, using the cookiecutter Data Science template

-- Downloaded of raw data [see below]
+- Downloading raw data [see below]

-- Create upstream and downstream functions
+- Creating upstream and downstream functions

-- Generation of tables which can be directly imported to Latex
+- Generating tables which can be directly imported to Latex

-- Connect Overleaf to Github (all Overleaf Files can be directly accessed [here](https://www.overleaf.com/read/yqkhbqjwvtbs#b7cd7c))
+- Connecting Overleaf to Github (all Overleaf Files can be directly accessed [here](https://www.overleaf.com/read/yqkhbqjwvtbs#b7cd7c))

-- Use R Shiny and Plotly to create interactive graphs in order to do robustness checks - data frequency, data features, date range, visualization - (app can be directly accessed [here](https://baumender11.shinyapps.io/Alpha/))
+- Creating an interactive app in Shiny For R to perform robustness checks - data frequency, data features, date range, visualization - (app can be directly accessed [here](https://baumender11.shinyapps.io/Alpha/))

-- Ensure reproducibility by adding Dockerfile
+- Ensuring reproducibility by adding Dockerfile

-- Analysis and interpretation of findings
+- Analysing and interpreting findings

-- Compare results with current research
+- Comparing results with current research

 Data
 ------------